Vector search using n8n and Qdrant was easy

 - Upload the CSV file containing the QA data to GitHub.

-- Build the Qdrant environment and create a collection (a place to store data).
+- Build the Qdrant environment and create a collection (a location to store data).

-- Create a workflow in n8n to pull CSV data from GitHub and ingest it into Qdrant.
+- Create a workflow in n8n to retrieve CSV data from GitHub and input it into Qdrant.

-- When a user submits a question, n8n vectorizes the question and queries Qdrant to search for answers with similarities.
+- When a user asks a question, n8n vectorizes the question and queries Qdrant to search for answers with high similarity.

 - The search results are returned to the user.